ryanpei/newrelicEventListener/README.md

           armory.newRelicEventListener:
             enabled: true
             config:
+              account: 'NewRelic account number'
               apiKey: 'key'
+              eventType: 'this is a required field for the NewRelic Events API, can be whatever you want'
 ```

 To debug the plugin inside a Spinnaker service (like Echo) using IntelliJ Idea follow these steps: